dwikirahman/Project-and-Practice/Introduction.md

 - `SolidWorks-Project-and-Practice`: Contains SolidWorks practice files

 This repository is intended to demonstrate hands-on experience and continuous learning with data visualization and 3D design tools.

+After this Introduction file, i also upload my Portfolio in PDF